At a glance

 See the main lawful basis page of this guide for more on how to choose the most appropriate basis.

-The Data Protection Bill includes a draft clause clarifying that the public task basis will cover processing necessary for:
+Section 8 of the Data Protection Act 2018 (DPA 2018) says that the public task basis will cover processing necessary for:

 - the administration of justice;